mtm-aarhus/RegelRytteren/readme.md

    Use the `config-example.yml` content in this repository, which includes elevation and custom profiles.

 3. **Add an empty srtmprovider folder in the project directory**
-   Graphhopper will automatically fill it with the needed files when runing it.
+   Graphhopper will automatically fill it with the required files when launching.

 ---